-- Cases in South Carolina: 100,431 total cases of COVID-19 with 1,966 deaths.
-The South Carolina Department of Health and Environmental Control (DHEC) announced 718 confirmed cases of coronavirus and 17 confirmed deaths on Monday.
-As of Monday morning, 1,353 people were hospitalized with COVID-19 or are under investigation for COVID-19 in the state.
-The percentage of positive tests in South Carolina was 12.8%, and the state completed 5,610 tests Sunday.
+- Cases in South Carolina: 164,802 total cases of COVID-19 with 3,602, deaths.
+The South Carolina Department of Health and Environmental Control (DHEC) announced 755 new confirmed cases of coronavirus on Monday and 19 additional confirmed deaths.
+The daily percentage of positive tests in South Carolina was 13.1%, and the state completed 5,770 tests Monday.

 North Carolina cases of COVID-19

 To view a list of cases reported so far in South Carolina, The South Carolina Department of Health and Environmental Control released the following chart.